danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 #### Example mode:

-Lets say we choose example mode by entering 1. we are now asked to choose out of a list of CRCs a CRC to reverse, the packets will be pregenerated.
+Lets say we choose the example mode by entering 1.
+We are now asked to choose out of a list of CRCs a CRC to reverse, the packets will be pregenerated.

 ```
 You choose: example mode.